percona/pmm-doc/docs/platform/dbaas.md

 # PMM DBaaS

-This dashboard is where you view, register (add), and unregister (remove) Kubernetes and database clusters.
+This dashboard is where you add and remove Kubernetes and database clusters.

 To access it, select *PMM > PMM DBaaS*, or click the database icon (*DBaas*) in the left vertical menu bar.